|Page top Previous Homepage Next||

 Having multiple polygons in one Radar Chart makes it hard to read, confusing and too cluttered.
 Especially if the polygons are filled in, as the top polygon covers all the other polygons underneath it.

 Having too many variables creates too many axes and can also make the chart hard to read and complicated.
 So it's good practice to keep Radar Charts simple and limit the number of variables used.

-Another flaw is that Radar Charts are that they're not so good for comparing values across each variable.
-Even with the aid of the spiderweb-like grid guide, comparing values all on a single straight axis is much easier.
+Another flaw with Radar Charts is that they’re not so good for comparing values across each variable.
+Even with the aid of the spiderweb-like grid guide.
+Comparing values all on a single straight axis is much easier.